santarini/batch-stock-scrape/README.md

 This takes a list of tickers in a spreadsheet and populates a spreadsheet with that companies data points.

-Make sure you enable a reference to the Microsoft Scripting Runtime.
+Make sure you enable a Microsoft Scripting Runtime reference.

 ## Tickersets